Zoom Education About Medicare

 Estero Bay Kindness Coalition

 Bobby Delancellotti and his wife founded the Estero Bay Kindness Coalition, now a 501C3, as a means to help address the issue of low income school children not having food to eat during the weekends.
-The "Got Your Back" program of the organization has purchased at least 40 backpacks that are distributed to local at-need school children to take home each weekend and return on Mondays.
+The "Got Your Back" program of the organization has purchased backpacks that are distributed to local at-need school children to take home each weekend and return on Mondays.
 Each backpack contains 2 breakfasts, 2 lunches, and 2 dinners, along with healthy snacks and juice or milk to help bridge the gap over the weekend.

-***Starting the 2018 school year, the organization has now been asked to expand service to 5 schools.
+***Starting the 2018 school year, the organization has now been asked to expand service.

 ***Estero Bay Kindness Coalition is looking to partner with for-profiits, non-profits, churches, and organizations to help serve those on the margins in the Estero Bay area.